compute-io/midrange/README.md

 #### midrange( arr[, sorted] )

-Computes the mid-range of a set of numeric values.
+Computes the mid-range of a numeric `array`.

 ``` javascript
 var unsorted = [ 8, 2, 3, 9, 5, 1, 4, 100, 7, 0, 6 ];